 Make sure the project has a welcoming community that will help you get up and running quickly.

 Some communities may be rather hesitant about helping beginners or anyone at all for that matter.
 Remember that trading intelligence tends to be developed in silos and most traders are somehow wary of letting their secrets in the open.

 That said, other communities are most welcoming and willing to openly share knowledge and sometimes even strategies.

 That’s about it!

 Now it’s time to get your hands dirty!

 You may want to start by checking my work at the Superalgos Project: we are building a Collective Trading Intelligence with people like you.

 The first step in the roadmap to build such intelligence involves democratizing access to state-of-the-art trading technology.
-That is why we recently pre-released the Superalgos Desktop App, an open-source client app that helps automate trading strategies.
+That is why we recently pre-released the Superalgos Platform, an open-source client app that helps automate trading strategies.

 Feel free to pay us a visit in our Telegram and get started with the few strategies the community has open-sourced lately.